 King Henry VIII (1491 – 1547)

 King Henry VIII is one of the most infamous characters in British history.
 Desperate for a male heir, Henry asked the Pope to annul his marriage to his first wife, Catherine of Aragon, who had failed to produce a son.
 When this was refused, Henry VIII broke with the Catholic Church and married Catherine’s lady-in-waiting, Anne Boleyn, starting the Protestant Church of England and beginning the English reformation.
 Henry married three times before a son was born, and in total married six times.
 “Divorced, Beheaded, Died, Divorced, Beheaded, Survived” is a quick rhyme used to remember the fates of Henry’s wives.

 Queen Elizabeth I (1533 – 1603)

 The daughter of Henry VIII and his second wife Anne Boleyn, Queen Elizabeth I ruled England for 44 years.
-She is considered by many of one of the greatest monarchs in English history, and the time of her reign is often referred to as The Golden Age.
+She is considered by many as one of the greatest monarchs in English history, and the time of her reign is often referred to as The Golden Age.
 Inheriting a troubled kingdom, Elizabeth saw the country through religious unrest, expanded the influence of the empire overseas and supported the blossoming of theatre and culture.
 Her penchant for knowledge and interest in courtly and extravagant dress brought fashion and education to the fore.
 Refusing to marry despite pressure from Parliament, she became known as ‘The Virgin Queen’, and died at the age of 69, much beloved by her people.